 Campsites for walking

 There can’t be many campsites where some form of walking or hiking is not recommended.
-Be it walking into the village along a woodland trail or following one of the great long distance waymarked paths of Europe (the French Grandes Randonnées or Portugal’s Rota Vicentina, for example), walking is a great way to get to know your surroundings.
+Be it walking into the village along a woodland trail or following one of the great long-distance waymarked paths of Europe (the French Grandes Randonnées or Portugal’s Rota Vicentina, for example), walking is a great way to get to know your surroundings.

 Follow coastal walks around Cofton Holidays in Devon or the passes near Camping Residence Corones Trentino in north Italy.
 Pick up maps from tourist offices or the campsite’s own reception, pack a few essentials like water and sunscreen, and off you go.

 And the very nature of being on a campsite enables certain activities that you are unlikely to do at any other time.
-Sitting round a campfire, singing songs or telling stories, might not sound your thing but once you’re immersed in the camping ambience things change.
-Forget the football or reality TV for an evening, suddenly star gazing becomes a fascinating way to spend a couple of hours.
+Sitting around a campfire, singing songs or telling stories, might not sound your thing but once you’re immersed in the camping ambience things change.
+Forget football or reality TV for an evening, suddenly star gazing becomes a fascinating way to spend a couple of hours.